anandnevase/learn-docker/2.Basic/README.md

 CONTAINER ID        IMAGE                       COMMAND              CREATED             STATUS              PORTS                              NAMES d8a646fdd504        openshift/hello-openshift   "/hello-openshift"   8 seconds ago       Up 7 seconds        0.0.0.0:8080->8080/tcp, 8888/tcp   musing_galois
 ```
-### 3. If we start new web container With same PORT mapping which already used
+### 3. If we start new web container With same PORT, You will see 'port is already allocated' ERROR
 ```
 # You will observe that,  port is already allocated error we get
 $ docker run -d -p 8080:8080  openshift/hello-openshift